For advice on any of our products, telephone Pauline (061)351886 or mobile (087) 9397899, or email firstname.lastname@example.org

 Unfortunately, we cannot provide free postage on returns.

-Private patients can buy replacement prostheses from Bravelleshop Tel: (061) 351886 email email@example.com .
-Some insurance policies will reimburse you for your prostheses, bras and swimwear every year but you must have spent over your minimum requirement to make an outpatient claim.
+Private patients can buy replacement prostheses from Bravelle, Tel: (061) 351886, email firstname.lastname@example.org.
+Most insurance policies will reimburse you for your prostheses, bras and swimwear every year.
 Others will cover a percentage of your prostheses costs.
+There is no excess on these day to day claims.
 You need to check your insurance policy to see what is covered and how you must submit claims.
 All necessary medical purchases can be claimed against tax.

 Most women who are treated for breast cancer have some form of surgery.
 Regardless of your age or personal circumstances, it is understandable to have concerns about how you will cope with losing a breast.
 Whether this loss is partial or complete, any change to your body image can be a traumatic event.
 Many women who have been through this experience describe it as a kind of bereavement.
 If you have a partner or children you may have concerns about their reactions to your operation and to you wearing a prosthesis.
 You may worry that it is going to change the way they feel about you.